aehasan/CS125QuizPrepSpring21/week14/theEnd.md

 ## Concept Overview and Practice
 1. Practice Exam
-2. Given a linkedList of objects map the number of times each object appears in a Map<Object, Int>
+2. Given a tree or a linkedlist of objects map the number of times each object appears in a Map<Object, Integer>
 3. Open Problem session